 palpate the motion of the bones in the head and to treat them if they are not moving properly.
 He is also

-a nationally known lecturer and trainer on this topic and other topics pertaining Osteopathic Manipulation.
+a nationally known lecturer and trainer on this treatment and other topics pertaining osteopathic manipulation.